merely-useful/py-rse/index.md

 are equivalent.
-(The indentation isn't absolutely required in this case, but helps make the intenton clear.)
+(The indentation isn't absolutely required in this case, but helps make the intention clear.)
 If we want to write entire paragraphs, we can use a marker to show that a value spans multiple lines: